Igglybuff/awesome-piracy/readme.md

 - [magnetoo](https://www.magnetoo.io/) Fancy new in-browser WebTorrent streaming service
 - [Tixati](https://tixati.com/) Lightweight torrent client for Windows and Linux
 - [PicoTorrent](https://picotorrent.org/) Lightweight and minimalistic torrent client for Windows
+- [FrostWire](https://www.frostwire.com/) FrostWire is a Free and open-source BitTorrent client first released in September 2004, as a fork of LimeWire.

 ### Seedboxes
 - [/r/seedboxes](https://www.reddit.com/r/seedboxes) A place to discuss seedboxes and everything related to them.